tm-107/evcc-venusos-installer/README.md

 **The latest tested combination is VenusOS v3.54 and evcc v0.202.0** (as of March 26, 2025)

+You need to adjust `evcc/verion` to the required version.

 ## Get the repository

 Clone the repository and initialize the git submodule: